IowaDave/Slow-That-Uno-Down/README.md

 UBRR0H and UBRR0L are registers belonging to the Universal Synchronous and Asynchronous serial Receiver and Transmitter built into the ATmega328P.
 That is, the USART.

 First the code initializes the USART in the usual way.
-9600 BAUD happens to be the fastest reliable data transmission speed when running the processor at 1 MHz.
+9600 Baud happens to be the fastest reliable data transmission speed when running the processor at 1 MHz.

 Data transmission speed is obtained by counting cycles of the System Clock.
 A slower System Clock obliges the USART to count fewer cycles for any given transmission speed.

-The USART BAUD Rate Registers, UBRR0H and UBRR0L, contain the number of cycles to count.
-"12" happens to be the right number for 9600 BAUD at 1 MHz.
+The USART Baud Rate Registers, UBRR0H and UBRR0L, contain the number of cycles to count.
+"12" happens to be the right number for 9600 Baud at 1 MHz.

 #### Where is the documentation for this?
 Section 20, "USART0" on pages 179 - 204 of the datasheet explains everything in detail.
 I will point out the relevant parts of it for this example.